Please Note: Submission deadline is now December 16th, 2013.

 Best Single work by one or more authors in Popular and American Culture in a specific year.
 Lynnea Chapman King at LynneaKing@hotmail.com

 Best Edited Collection in Popular and American Culture in a specific year.
-Garyn G. Roberts is at email@example.com
+Garyn G. Roberts at email@example.com.

 John G. Cawelti Award for the Best Textbook/Primer in Popular and American Culture in a specific year.
 John Cawelti is also a pioneer in the study of Popular and American Culture.
 His numerous works established the basis for the study of the literature and film for the masses.
 Among his most prominent works are Adventure, Mystery, and Romance: Formula Stories as Art and Popular Culture, The Six-gun Mystique, and The Spy Story.

 Emily Toth Award for the Best Single Work by One or More Authors in Women’s Issues in Popular and American Culture in a specific year.
 Emily Toth is a pioneer in both Women’s Studies and in Popular Culture.
 She is Professor of English and Women’s Studies at Louisiana State University and is the author of Unveiling Kate Chopin, and Kate Chopin (biography).

 For details on submitting texts for the Toth Award, please contact Dr. Joy Sperling at firstname.lastname@example.org